-Framework Requirements Procedure Performed Factual Findings Error or Exceptions Identified Use of Proceeds Criteria Verification of the projects funded with proceeds from the Sustainability Bonds between September 2018 and August 2023 to determine if projects aligned with the use of proceeds criteria outlined in the Macquarie University Sustainability Financing Framework All projects reviewed complied with the use of proceeds criteria.
-None Reporting Criteria Verification of the projects funded with proceeds from the Sustainability Bonds between September 2018 and August 2023 to determine if impact of projects was reported in line with the KPIs outlined in the Macquarie University Sustainability Financing Framework.
-For a list of KPIs reported please refer to Appendix 1 All projects reviewed reported on at least one KPI per use of proceeds category.
+Framework Requirements Procedure Performed Factual Findings Error or Exceptions Identified Use of Proceeds Criteria Verification of projects to determine alignment with the use of proceeds criteria outlined in the Framework.
+The Nominated Expenditures comply with the use of proceeds criteria.
+None Reporting Criteria Verification of projects or assets to determine if impact was reported in line with the KPIs outlined in the Framework.
+MQU reported on at least one KPI per use of proceeds category.
 None